Cross-Platform Sandboxing

 How it works

-thane uses two Linux kernel security features working together.
-Landlock LSM (Linux Security Module) restricts filesystem access at the kernel level — you define which paths are readable, writable, or denied, and the kernel enforces these rules for every process in the workspace.
+thane uses platform-native security features on each OS.
+On Linux, Landlock LSM (Linux Security Module) restricts filesystem access at the kernel level — you define which paths are readable, writable, or denied, and the kernel enforces these rules for every process in the workspace.
 Unlike Docker volumes or chroot, Landlock works on your real filesystem without copying or mounting.

 seccomp-bpf (Secure Computing with Berkeley Packet Filters) intercepts system calls before they execute. thane applies a seccomp filter that blocks dangerous syscalls like ptrace, mount, and kexec — preventing Claude Code from escalating privileges or escaping its sandbox even if it finds a vulnerability in your code.